brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Channel.md

 ▸ **fetchSections**(`parts?`): `Promise`<[`ChannelSection`](Library_Exports.ChannelSection)[]\>

-Fetches the channel's sections from the API and assigns them to [[Channel.sections]].
+Fetches the channel's sections from the API and assigns them to [Channel.sections](./Library_Exports.Channel#sections).

 #### Parameters